 Seventh grade French develops basic understanding of grammar and vocabulary.
 Greater detail and competency are developed.
 The course explores the vocabulary associated with school and classroom, describing people, objects, life in the city and home interiors.
 Grammar includes learning the four main irregular verbs être, avoir, faire and aller.
 Regular –er verbs in the present tense.
 A more in-depth study of adjectives and prepositions is pursued.
 Cultural traditions are explored through skits, projects, and a field trip.

 Seventh grade German equally addresses listening comprehension, written skills, and oral skills.
-The curriculum includes: reviewing the sixth-grade curriculum; asking and telling what someone is doing; talking about interests, likes and dislikes; talking about school; sequencing events properly; weather, time increments; countries of Europe, languages; asking where someone is from and giving the same information; Germany and German culture.
+The curriculum includes: asking and telling what someone is doing; talking about interests, likes and dislikes; talking about school; sequencing events properly; weather, time increments; countries of Europe, languages; asking where someone is from and giving the same information; Germany and German culture.

-In seventh grade Spanish students begin to develop complex communication skills.
+Students begin to develop complex communication skills.
 The students learn how to use a variety of irregular verbs and stem-changing verbs.
-The verbs ser and estar receive particular emphasis, and students learn to write compositions using both properly.
+The verbs ser and estar receive particular emphasis, and students learn to write compositions using both verbs properly.